-3 Includes fees for reviews and controls reports required by regulations.
+2 Includes fees for reviews and controls reports required by regulations.

-4 Includes fees for controls reports, comfort letters and other agreed upon procedures engagements.
+Includes fees for controls reports required by regulations.
+Includes fees for controls reports, comfort letters and other agreed upon procedures engagements.

-5 Amounts relate to the ANZ PIE Fund and certain other funds, and include fees for audits of annual financial statements and audits of summary financial statements for inclusion in offer documents, comfort letters and other agreed upon procedures engagements.
+4 Amounts relate to the ANZ PIE Fund and certain other funds, and include fees for audits of annual financial statements and audits of summary financial statements for inclusion in offer documents, comfort letters and other agreed upon procedures engagements.

-35. CONCENTRATIONS OF CREDIT RISK TO INDIVIDUAL COUNTERPARTIES
+33. CONCENTRATIONS OF CREDIT RISK TO INDIVIDUAL COUNTERPARTIES